newtfire/Behrend75th/warrenLetters/EM_backendWork.md

 I also read the XML and compared it to the photos to check the accuracy.
 (I did find some differences, but I also may have missed a few things, so if you want to do a quick review, that wouldn't hurt.)

+I did NOT edit the fullTest folder...I did not think it was necessary because it is not being pulled from.

 (´•ᴥ•`)

 TLDR: